IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 #### Data handling
 It must be noted that this implementation does not use any database.
 In practice, is designed to work and perform in real-time only.<br>
 There is an already implemented approach to analyze and work with `CSV` data.
 If desired, one could use this same implementation to download the received data (this means simply copying and pasting the `output.csv` approach to instead print the data read from the pico).
-This is not implemented simply because it is not relevant to the project.<be>
+This is not implemented simply because it is not relevant to the project.<br>

 #### Automation and Triggers of Data
 This project implements full-duplex transmission from both the RP Pico client and the Machine Learning Predictor & web application handler.<br>